Telecommunication-Telemedia-Assessment/AVTrack360/AVTrack360_record/README.md

 ## Usage

-At first, the respective runtimes for the HMD (Oculus/SteamVR) need to be started.
-When using the Oculus Rift you would also have to agree on this health safety warning.
+At first, the respective runtime for the HMD (SteamVR) need to be started.
 When using the HTC Vive, please minimize the respective SteamVR windows before starting AVTrack360 as otherwise there could be some problems in the window focus of the player.

 If you want to know, which parameters are available for AVTrack360, just call